Jason5Lee/ktpost/README.md

 or `404 Not Found` for query condition.
 If the invalidation is from the databse, it responds a `500 Internal Server Error`.

-## What you should NOT learn from this project.
+## What you may NOT learn from this project.

 * How it does code generation.
 It may not be a good way but just works for this sample.
 * The authorization.
 It uses JWT token without refresh token.
-* REST API design.
-I'm not an expert of it so maybe some APIs are not designed according to the standard.